A Strange Day on Planet Earth

 arm-figure-bl-edited

-But then there are parking meters and intersections and strangers … the shock of strangers in their strangeness, the strangeness I only feel in presence of my own species, which is the strangest thing of all.
-The men I pass look at me in a certain way and all the subtle senses that had just been aflame begin to shut down one by one, like a line of switches inside me firmly pressed down.
+But then there are parking meters and intersections and strangers — the shock of strangers in their strangeness, that strangeness I only feel in presence of my own species, the strangest thing of all.
+The men I pass look at me in a certain way and all the subtle senses that had just been aflame begin to shut down one by one, like a line of switches inside me being firmly pressed down.

-I am back in a world of rectangles, and I have never been so aware of how unlovely it is, a temple built via the sinew and blood of a million species just to worship money, that god made in the image of man, that god that breathes through an unholy spirit called cement.
-This cement didn’t grow, it didn’t even come from here, and as if in its own silent revolt it is inclined to tear and bubble, always needing to be smothered and smothered over again.
-I can’t remember why I’m here or what I do here; I can’t remember why I must come down the mountain and rejoin this sad story of money and cement … I only know that long ago they took away my knowing of how to live outside it.
+I am back in a world of rectangles, and I have never been so aware of how unlovely it is, a temple built via the sinew and blood of a million species for the worship of money, that god made in the image of man, that god that breathes through an unholy spirit called cement.
+This cement didn’t grow, didn’t even come from here, and as if in its own silent revolt is inclined to tear and bubble, always needing to be smothered over again.
+I can’t remember why I’m here or what I do here; I can’t remember why I must come down the mountain and rejoin this sad story of money and cement.
+I only know that long ago they took away my knowing of how to live outside it.

 In the metal beast I listen to a podcast about psychedelic plants, but it isn’t for knowledge: it is a desperate attempt to regain the feeling of being at home in the web.
 But the more furiosly I grasp at the thread, the further it unravels.